-In October 2011, the board of Aprea AB resolved to issue 90,665 Series A preferred shares in Aprea AB at a price per share of \$35.66, for an aggregate purchase price of \$3.2 million.
-In March 2016, Aprea AB issued 291,043 Series A preferred shares in Aprea AB at a price per share of \$11.17 in connection with the repayment of loans made to the Company by KDev Group (includes KDev Investments, KCIF Co-Investment Fund KB and Karolinska Development).
-These Series A preferred shares in Aprea AB were contributed and exchanged for shares of Series A preferred stock in the Company pursuant to the Contribution Agreement.
-The following table sets forth the number of shares of our Series A preferred stock owned by our directors, executive officers and 5% stockholders, and their affiliates, and the aggregate purchase price paid for those shares.
+In October 2011, the board of Aprea AB resolved to issue 145,469 Series A preferred shares in Aprea AB at a price per share of \$22.22, for an aggregate purchase price of \$3.2 million.
+In March 2016, Aprea AB issued 466,977 Series A preferred shares in Aprea AB at a price per share of \$6.96 in connection with the repayment of loans made to the Company by KDev Group (includes KDev Investments, KCIF Co-Investment Fund KB and Karolinska Development).
+These Series A preferred shares in Aprea AB were contributed and exchanged for shares of Series A preferred stock in the Company in connection with the Holdco Reorganization.
+The following table sets forth the number of shares of our Series A preferred stock owned by our directors, executive officers and 5% stockholders, and their affiliates, and the aggregate purchase price paid for those shares, in each case, after giving effect to the Holdco Reorganization.

 Shares of

 Series A Aggregate

 preferred stock purchase

 Name purchased price(1)

-KDev Group 381,708 \$ 6,483,044
+KDev Group 579,647 \$ 5,753,978